Summary

 ip route add 10.32.99.2/31 via 10.32.0.1 dev ens10

-6. Copy the game VPN configuration you received to /etc/openvpn/saarctf.conf.
-Start the VPN with systemctl start openvpn@saarctf.
-Enable permanently with systemctl enable openvpn@saarctf.
+8. Download the VPN configuration file (hover the WireGuard key), copy it to /etc/wireguard/saarctf.conf.
+Start the VPN with systemctl start wg-quick@saarctf.
+Enable permanently with systemctl enable wg-quick@saarctf.

 2. Hosting the testbox